Divide-By-0/blog/content/posts/travel.md

     - Food
       - Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap -- it's hard to list them all here but any place with homemade noodles will probably be really good, even if it's a chain.
       - **Dipping Ramen**: I find noodles in ordinary ramen a bit too thin, but the noodles at [Menya Ramen](https://goo.gl/maps/kofV2AjRpDszm8fr6) were thick and had body, and the black sauce was super tasty.
-      - **Minatoya**: [This place](https://goo.gl/maps/3TPGPJS6SvkAc6FaA) in Ameyoko is known for its Takoyaki, but I actually preferred the $10 seafood bowls with small scallop, small shrimp, roe, echinoid (think lower quality Uni), and so on -- it's filling and cheap.
+      - **Minatoya**: [This place](https://goo.gl/maps/3TPGPJS6SvkAc6FaA) in Ameyoko is known for its Takoyaki, but I actually preferred the $10 seafood bowls with small scallop, small shrimp, roe, echinoid (think lower quality Uni), and so on -- it's like $8 and very filling.
       - **Akau**: [This udon place](https://goo.gl/maps/dTKfWheyxBjrBYrg8) north of Ueno has the criss cross pillows to sit on, and the homemade noodles come with quail egg and ume.
 Order an extra large, the portions are small.
-      - **So Udon Shikokuya**: 85 year old grandma has a super tiny cluttered restaurant in Tokyo with tasty, homemade food.
+      - **So Udon Shikokuya**: Haven't been yet.
+85 year old grandma has a super tiny cluttered restaurant in Tokyo with tasty, homemade food.
     - Experiences
       - **[Space Nekoana](https://goo.gl/maps/sinckUSKNY4EzNf88)**: Haven't been yet, but is my #1 want to go.
 This quirky izakaya is inside a chef's messy home, and has mostly regulars.
 Found via [this video about Kyoto](https://youtu.be/7zZLSdO8Of4?t=854).
       - **Ryokan/Akiya**: Haven't been yet, offers more authentic stays.
       - **Metal Gear Solid escape room**: Haven't been yet; there are physical guards you have to sneak around apparently, which sounds really cool.
       - **Studio Ghibli Museum**: Haven't been yet.
 Is booked out a month in advance -- make sure to book on the 9th of the month for seeing spots during the next month.
       - **Kojima Studio tour**: Haven't been yet.
 The guy that made Death Stranding has [a cool office](https://www.youtube.com/watch?v=txC5uq7U1eI).
-      - **Pachinko Parlor**: Super intense gambling phenomenon in Japan.
-Went briefly and got overwhelmed in 10 minutes, but it's interesting to see at least once.
+      - **Womb Shibuya**: Haven't been yet.
+I'm not usually a club or party sort of guy, but a friend said that this spot has the most insane club lighting setup he's ever seen.
       - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
       - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing and singing too.
       - **Ueno Cat Van**: Haven't been yet.
 Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
       - **Replica Food Experience**: I haven't tried this yet, but I'm obsessed with how all the restaurants have realistic 3D plastic clones of their meals.
 Apparently you can make some of your own at [places like this near Asakusa](https://goo.gl/maps/k2tZZiz4cJcSn9u8A?coh=178572&entry=tt).
       - **[Nara Deer Park](https://goo.gl/maps/qMaEzcbdeaBJ4hC36?coh=178572&entry=tt)**: Haven't been yet, apparently you can hang out with hundreds of deer here that bow back to you.
 [Thanks to this random video for the rec](https://youtu.be/sgO555H0XFk?t=129).
       - **[Zauo Fishing Restaurant](https://youtu.be/sgO555H0XFk?t=183)**: Haven't been yet, apparently you fish your own fish and hand it to the server to cook.
+      - **[Muraya](https://goo.gl/maps/9Uzn9sf5ho51gbee6)**: Haven't been yet.
+A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
+Found via [this video](https://youtu.be/7zZLSdO8Of4?t=989).
       - **[Henn Na Hotel](https://group.hennnahotel.com/)**: Haven't been yet, apparently animatronic dinos and robots check you in.
 They have branches all over Japan and in NY too.
+      - **nokishita711 Liquid Cuisine**: Haven't been yet, but this gin and cocktail lab near Osaka comes with lots of unexpected experiments and was highly recommended.
       - **[Moomin Cafe](https://www.cnn.com/travel/article/japan-moomin-cafe/index.html)**: Haven't been yet; if there's an empty seat at your cafe table, you fill it with a giant plushie.
 Honestly I don't know why all cafes don't do this.
       - **Red Tokyo Tower**: Haven't been yet.
 A Level 99 reminiscent place with games where you have to use your whole body to play everything.
       - **[Yunessun Baths](https://www.yunessun.com/global/en/spa/)**: Haven't been yet.
 Red wine baths, sake baths, coffee baths, and dozens of others.
 Near Mt.
 Fuji.
-      - **[Muraya](https://goo.gl/maps/9Uzn9sf5ho51gbee6)**: A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
-Found via [this video](https://youtu.be/7zZLSdO8Of4?t=989).
-      - **nokishita711 Liquid Cuisine**: Haven't been yet, but this gin and cocktail lab near Osaka comes with lots of unexpected experiments and was highly recommended.
   - ### Egypt
     - Overall, my trip was pretty lacking: there wasn't a ton of super fun or unique stuff beyond the Pyramids.
     - Food/Experiences